akanksha23x07/DSA_Python/README.md

 # DSA_Python
-This repository contains DSA in python code files.
+This repository contains files for DSA in Python.